tabburn/CO2-emissions-by-vehicle/README.md

 * Python
 * Jupyter

-## Data Formats
+## Data Format
 * .csv

 ## About the Data
 The [dataset](https://github.com/tabburn/CO2-emissions-by-vehicle/blob/main/resources/2023fuelconsumptionCO2.csv) used in this analysis is provided by the Canadian government and the original source can be found [here](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64?utm_medium=Exinfluencer&utm_source=Exinfluencer&utm_content=000026UJ&utm_term=10006555&utm_id=NA-SkillsNetwork-Channel-SkillsNetworkCoursesIBMDeveloperSkillsNetworkML0101ENSkillsNetwork1047-2023-01-01).
 It is currently listed as the English version of '2023 Fuel Consumption Ratings (2023-04-04)'.
 It provides model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
 The data is clean and contains no null values.
+More detailed information about the dataset can be found in the README.md file in the 'resources' directory link [here](https://github.com/tabburn/CO2-emissions-by-vehicle/tree/main/resources).

 ## Contact Me
 | Contact Method | |